 Inspector-General of Biosecurity

-The Inspector-General of Biosecurity (IGB) provides assurance of the ongoing integrity of Australia’s biosecurity risk management systems through independent evaluation and verification.
-The IGB reports directly to the Minister for Agriculture and Water Resources.
+Inspector-General of Biosecurity (IGB) provides assurance of the ongoing integrity of Australia’s biosecurity risk management systems through independent evaluation and verification.
+The IGB reports directly to the minister.

 Other associated bodies

 The Australian Government provides funding to not-for-profit, portfolio-related companies, including: